 | Examples | Petunia, Zinnia | Lavender, Peony |

-Understanding plant categories helps enthusiasts plan long-term garden design.
+Understanding these categories helps in long-term garden planning.

 Plant Care Fundamentals